-To ensure CareSuper continues to respond appropriately to modern slavery risks, we'll continue to address risks in our operations by conducting awareness sessions with all staff.
-When it comes to our investments and supply chains, we'll continue to evolve our processes with ongoing reviews.
+To ensure CareSuper continues to respond appropriately to modern slavery risks, we continue to address risks in our operations by conducting awareness sessions with all staff.
+When it comes to our investments and supply chains, we continue to evolve our processes with ongoing reviews and industry consultation.